-“A blockage in the leg can be as dangerous as a blockage in the heart,” says Brett Carroll, MD (right), Director of Vascular Medicine in the CardioVascular Institute at Beth Israel Deaconess Medical Center and Instructor in Medicine at Harvard Medical School.
+"A blockage in the leg can be as dangerous as a blockage in the heart," says Brett Carroll, MD, Director of Vascular Medicine in the CardioVascular Institute at Beth Israel Deaconess Medical Center and Instructor in Medicine at Harvard Medical School.

-Known as peripheral artery disease or PAD, these blockages develop when the arteries that carry blood to the legs become clogged by plaque, the same sticky mix of calcium and cholesterol that can lead to blocked coronary arteries in the heart.
+Known as peripheral artery disease or PAD, the condition is caused by blockages that develop when the arteries that carry blood to the legs become clogged by plaque, the same sticky mix of calcium and cholesterol that can lead to blocked coronary arteries in the heart.

-The good news is that when it is diagnosed in its early stages, PAD can often be controlled through lifestyle modifications and medications.
+The good news is that when it is diagnosed in its early stages, PAD can often be controlled through lifestyle modifications like walking therapy and medications.
 Even better, you can lower your risk of developing PAD through healthy habits.

 PAD is estimated to affect one in 20 people over age 50 and one in five people over age 70, according to the National Heart, Lung and Blood Institute.